 - Mix and knead the dough with a stand mixer or by hand.

 - 1st proofing - This means to allow dough to double in size.
-I recommend proofing dough in the Instant Pot to accelerate the rising process.
+You can even proof dough in the Instant Pot to accelerate this process.

 - Deflate and reshape to prep for 2nd proofing.